Chris O'Loughlin (fencer): Professional and personal life

 In 1990, O'Loughlin worked with NYNEX, later Verizon, as part of the U.S.O.C.
 Olympic Job Opportunity Program.
 Since then, he has held several executive positions in the telecommunications infrastructure and software industry.
-He is currently vice-president of CENX.
+He is currently a Partner at IBM.

 O’Loughlin married Colleen Clinton.
 The couple originally lived in New York City, but now lives in Jersey City, New Jersey.
 They have one son.

 He is a Little League Baseball coach.